 An approach that focuses on both the user experience and technical needs, however, enables our QA team to point out additional considerations the developers may not have accounted for, as well as prevent one bug fix from inadvertently causing another issue somewhere else in the app.
 All in all, it maintains a user experience that’s as streamlined and bug-free as possible.

 Planning and Design

 Have you ever told us about a feature you’d love to see?

 Once a new feature is designed, our QA and dev teams review it together before it goes into development.
-This gives our QA team an opportunity to look at it from a user’s perspective, and to offer feedback that can improve the new feature’s ease of use and ensure it’s actually addressing users’ wants and needs.
+This allows our QA team to look at it from a user’s perspective and to offer feedback that can improve the new feature’s ease of use and ensure it’s addressing users’ wants and needs.

-Because of this approach, our dev team is able to incorporate that feedback into the design before coding begins, streamlining the development process and freeing up a lot of time.
-That first round of user-centric review prevents lots of back-and-forth in the development process, and ultimately makes everyone’s job easier!
+Because of this approach, our dev team can incorporate that feedback into the design before coding begins, streamlining the development process and freeing up a lot of time.
+That first round of user-centric review prevents lots of back-and-forth in the development process and ultimately makes everyone’s job easier!